 This masterpiece of construction is a UNESCO World Heritage Site with unique features found nowhere else.
 There is only one Taj Mahal in this world, and it was meant to be a one-and-only, just as true love comes once in a lifetime.

 True love is the answer to why this place was built in the first place.
-Interested to know more about it?
+Are you interested in knowing more about it?
 Read on for an insider’s look into the history and architecture of the most prominent monument of India, which has also served as a perfect setting for many movies and a favourable destination for many world stars and leaders.

 The Story of the Taj Mahal in India